HalleyAssist/background-bluetooth-le/README.md

 # Background Bluetooth Low Energy

-Runs a BLE scan in the background, and displays seen devices in a notification.
+Run a BLE scan in the background, and display seen devices in a notification.

 **Android only**